 Yoghurt and Banana

-Yoghurt and banana combination is a source of mutual benefits of probiotics and prebiotics.
+Yoghurt and banana are a source of mutual benefits of probiotics and prebiotics.
 Probiotics introduce good bacteria into the gut, whereas prebiotics act as a fertilizer for the good bacteria.
 So, consuming probiotics and prebiotics is good for the gut bacteria and improves gastrointestinal digestion.
-Moreover, Inulin present in bananas energizes the growth of good bacteria in yoghurt, which helps to improve immunity and regulate digestion (Hallberg et al., 1993).
+Moreover, Inulin present in bananas energizes the growth of good bacteria in yoghurt, which helps to improve immunity and regulate digestion.

 Onion and Grape Combination

 Studies have shown that a synergistic combination of foods is important in preventing chronic diseases.
-For example, the Onion and grape combination resulted in a synergistic antiproliferative effect.
+For example, the onion and grape combination resulted in a synergistic antiproliferative effect.
 Black grapes are rich in polyphenol antioxidant catechin, which helps prevent cardiovascular disease, cancer, neurological disorders, and weight management.
-Studies have shown that this combination helps to relieve allergy symptoms and improve cardiovascular protection by improving circulation (Wang et al., 2013).
+Research proved that this combination helps relieve allergy symptoms and improve cardiovascular protection by improving circulation (Wang et al., 2013).

 Red Meat and Spices

 People who frequently consume red meat are more exposed to carcinogens and cancer-causing agents.
 These agents are formed when meat is cooked at very high temperatures (grilling).
-Research studies have found that certain phenolic compounds and antioxidants in rosemary spice could hinder the formation of carcinogenic compounds when added to red meat (Tsen, Ameri, & Smith, 2006).
+Research studies have found that certain phenolic compounds and antioxidants in rosemary spice could hinder the formation of carcinogenic compounds when added to red meat.

 Blueberries and Strawberries